aws/mynah-ui/docs/PROPERTIES.md

 ### `rootSelector`
 _(default: `"body"`)_

 rootSelector simply allows you to set which dom element you want to render the whole chat interface including the tabs and the chat prompt block and also the chat items.
-It will also create temporary or portal elements inside the same element such as notifications, custom dropdown blocks and also tooltips with rich content however they'll exceed the views boundaries, please refer to each components view in the documents.
+It will also create temporary or portal elements inside the same element such as notifications, custom dropdown blocks and also tooltips with rich content.
+However, they'll exceed the views boundaries.

 ```typescript
 ...